tapank/blog/content/post/2024-11-10-on_happiness.markdown

 leading to human happiness.

-In the second part, which will serve as a conclusion, we shall consider how we must adapt out individual lives to these general axes which run towards happiness.
+In the second part, which will serve as a conclusion, we shall consider how we must adapt our individual lives to these general axes which run towards happiness.

 # 1. THE THEORETICAL AXES OF HAPPINESS